-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Bedford Regional Water Authority for its annual financial report for the fiscal year ended June 30, 2022.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Bedford Regional Water Authority for its annual financial report for the fiscal year ended June 30, 2023.
 This was the ninth year that the Authority has received this prestigious award; its predecessor, the Bedford County Public Service Authority, received this award for eighteen consecutive years.
-In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
-This report must satisfy both generally accepted accounting principles and applicable legal requirements.
+In order to be awarded a Certificate of Achievement, a government must publish efficiently organized an easily readable and annual comprehensive financial report.
+This report must satisfy both GAAP and applicable legal requirements.